decaporg/decap-cms/website/site/content/docs/add-to-your-site.md

   branch: master # Branch to update (optional; defaults to master)
 ```

+_(For Bitbucket repositories, use the [Bitbucket backend](https://www.netlifycms.org/docs/authentication-backends/#bitbucket-backend) instructions instead.)_

-These lines specify your backend protocol and your publication branch.
+The configuration above specifies your backend protocol and your publication branch.
 Git Gateway is an open source API that acts as a proxy between authenticated users of your site and your site repo.
 (We'll get to the details of that in the [Authentication section](#authentication) below.)
 If you leave out the `branch` declaration, it will default to `master`.

 ### Editorial Workflow